 ‘Piano Man’ singalong in LIRR car goes viral

-A video of a group of train riders sing the famous Billy Joel tune has been viewed more than 100,000 times on Twitter.
+A video of a group of train riders singing the famous Billy Joel tune has been viewed more than 100,000 times on Twitter.

 It was 9 o’clock on a Saturday, the regular crowd shuffles in.